 The Ferrata del Vallon is an ideal via ferrata as a first ferrata for those who are mountain experts and high-altitude hiking trails.
 For a large part of the route, the via ferrata is technically easy and presents a couple of more challenging passages in the final section after the bridge along with a fair exposure.
 From the summit, a marvelous panorama over the Sella Group and its internal valleys.
 Equipment in good condition and renovated with respect to the original route.

 La Ferrata del Vallon is certainly the least known ferrata of the Sella Group and technically the least demanding.
 It can be easily combined with the neighbor Ferrata del Piz da Lech just as it could be traveled on a multi-day itinerary together with the flight Ferrata Piazzetta ascending to Piz Boè from the slope of the Pordoi Pass.
-Staying on the Sella Group, you can also go through the increasing difficulty Ferrata Tridentina at Pisciadù and the Ferrata delle Mesules at the Piz Selva.
-Descending into Val Badia we reach the Aided Path Tru Dolomieu and the Ferrata della Pace.
+Staying on the Sella Group, you can also go through the increasing difficulty Ferrata Tridentina at Pisciadù and the Via Ferrata of Mesules at the Piz Selva.
+Descending into Val Badia we reach the Aided Path Tru Dolomieu and the Via Ferrata of Peace.